-- lived with you in the United States for at least six months, and
+- lived with you in the United States for at least 6 months, and

-How do I claim the credit?
-If you are eligible we recommend you use GTP.
+To claim the credit, if you are eligible, we recommend you use SPRINTAX.

-Am I Eligible for Earned Income Credit if I am tax “Nonresident”?
+Am I eligible for Earned Income Credit if I am a tax “nonresident”?